Zieria distans: Taxonomy and naming

-Zieria distans was first formally described in 2007 by Marco Duretto and Paul Forster from a specimen collected in the Walla Range near Coalstoun Lakes in Queensland.
+Zieria distans was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected in the Walla Range near Coalstoun Lakes in Queensland.
 The description was published in Austrobaileya.
 The specific epithet (distans) is a Latin word meaning "being apart" or "well separated" and refers to the location of this species on well separated mountain tops and ridges.

 Distribution and habitat

 This zieria grows in rocky places on mountain tops and ridges in woodland and shrubland in the South East Queensland biogeographic region.
 There are disjunct populations on the Walla Range, Coongara Rock, Kroombit Tops, Westwood Range and Mount Roberts.

 Conservation

 Zieria distans is listed as "least concern" under the Queensland Nature Conservation Act 1992.